-Then the offspring of Healfdene offered to Beowulf 30 A golden standard, as reward for the victory, A banner embossed, burnie and helmet; Many men saw then a song-famous weapon Borne 'fore the hero.
-Beowulf drank of The cup in the building; that treasure-bestowing 35 He needed not blush for in battle-men's presence.
-Four handsomer gifts were never presented.
+A banner embossed, burnie and helmet; Many men saw then a song-famous weapon Borne 'fore the hero.
+Beowulf drank of The cup in the building; that treasure-bestowing Hasneeded not blush for in battle-men's presence.
 Ne'er heard I that many men on the ale-bench In friendlier fashion to their fellows presented Four bright jewels with gold-work embellished.
-'Round the roof of the helmet a head-guarder outside 40 Braided with wires, with bosses was furnished, That swords-for-the-battle fight-hardened might fail Boldly to harm him, when the hero proceeded Hrothgar commands that eight finely caparisoned steeds be brought to Beowulf.
-Forth against foemen.
-The defender of earls then Commanded that eight steeds with bridles 45 Gold-plated, gleaming, be guided to hallward, Inside the building; on one of them stood then An art-broidered saddle embellished with jewels; 'Twas the sovereign's seat, when the son of King Healfdene Was pleased to take part in the play of the edges; 50 The famous one's valor ne'er failed at the front when Slain ones were bowing.
+'Round the roof of the helmet a head-guarder outside Basided with wires, with bosses was furnished, That swords-for-the-battle fight-hardened might fail Boldly to harm him, when the hero proceeded Forth against foemen.
+The defender of earls then Commanded that eight steeds with bridles Gold-plated, gleaming, be guided to hallward, Inside the building; on one of them stood then An art-broidered saddle embellished with jewels; 'Twas the sovereign's seat, when the son of King Healfdene Was pleased to take part in the play of the edges; The famous one's valor ne'er failed at the front when Slain ones were bowing.
 And to Beowulf granted The prince of the Ingwins, power over both, O'er war-steeds and weapons; bade him well to enjoy them.
-In so manly a manner the mighty-famed chieftain, 55 Hoard-ward of heroes, with horses and jewels War-storms requited, that none e'er condemneth Who willeth to tell truth with full justice. - [1] Kl. suggests 'hroden' for 'háten,' and renders: Then quickly was Heorot adorned within, with hands bedecked.-B. suggests 'gefrætwon' instead of 'gefrætwod,' and renders: Then was it commanded to adorn Heorot within quickly with hands.-The former has the advantage of affording a parallel to 'gefrætwod': both have the disadvantage of altering the text. - [2] The passage 1005-1009 seems to be hopeless.
-One difficult point is to find a subject for 'gesacan.'
-Some say 'he'; others supply 'each,' i.e., every soul-bearer ... must gain the inevitable place.
-The genitives in this case are partitive.-If 'he' be subj., the genitives are dependent on 'gearwe' (= prepared).-The 'he' itself is disputed, some referring it to Grendel; but B. takes it as involved in the parenthesis.
+In so manly a manner the mighty-famed chieftain, [37] Hoard-ward of heroes, with horses and jewels War-storms requited, that none e'er condemneth Who willeth to tell truth with full justice.
+Hrothgar command that eight finely caparisoned steeds be brought to Beowulf.
+[1] Kl. suggests 'hroden' for 'háten,' and renders: Then quickly was Heorot adorned within with hands bedecked.-B. suggests 'gefrætwon' instead of 'gefrætwod,' and render: Then was it commanded to adorn Heorot within quickly with hands.-The former has th advantage of affording a parallel to 'gefrætwod': both have the disadvantage of altering th text.
+[2] The passage 1005-1009 seems to be hopeless.
+One difficult point is to find a subject fc 'gesacan.'
+Some say 'he'; others supply 'each,' i.e., every soul-bearer ... must gain th inevitable place.
+The genitives in this case are partitive.-If 'he' be subj., the genitives ar dependent on 'gearwe' (= prepared).-The 'he' itself is disputed, some referring it t Grendel; but B. takes it as involved in the parenthesis.
 XVII.